tanner-johnson2718/3D_ToolChain/meme_ctlr/README.md

 * macros and storing them
 * SD stuff
 * Implement actual GUI
-* Update picture and backend doc (verify data store doc is good)
+* Update picture and backend doc (verify all doc is good)
+* Handle client or server dying